In this page

 How secure is your personal data?

 Research data provided to IFF Research is always stored on a secure server, based in the UK.
 The data can only be accessed by a limited number of researchers working on this project.
 IFF Research will only use this data for research purposes.
-IFF holds ISO/IEC 27001:2005 accreditation (the international standard for information security).
+IFF have Cyber Essentials certification and also holds ISO/IEC 27001:2013 accreditation (the international standard for information security).

 IFF Research has procedures to deal with any suspected data security breaches.
 If a suspected breach occurs, this will be reported to the Welsh Government who will notify you and any applicable regulator where we are legally required to do so.